-In the three months ended March 29, 2020, our income tax provision of \$1.9 million on a loss before income taxes and equity in earnings of unconsolidated investees of \$0.5 million was primarily due to projected tax expense in foreign jurisdictions that were profitable, offset by tax benefit related to release of tax reserves in foreign jurisdictions due to lapse of the statute of limitations.
-Our income tax provision of \$5.8 million in the three months ended March 31, 2019 on a loss before income taxes and equity in earnings of unconsolidated investees of \$100.4 million was primarily due to tax expense in foreign jurisdictions that are profitable and a net change in valuation allowance from a foreign jurisdiction.
+In the six months ended June 28, 2020, our income tax provision of \$4.9 million on a profit before income taxes and equity in earnings of unconsolidated investees of \$21.8 million was primarily due to projected tax expense in foreign jurisdictions that are profitable, offset by a tax benefit related to release of tax reserves in foreign jurisdictions due to lapse of the statute of limitations.
+Our income tax provision of \$11.9 million in the six months ended June 30, 2019 on a profit before income taxes and equity in earnings of unconsolidated investees of \$17.7 million was primarily due to the projected tax expense in foreign jurisdictions that were profitable, and a net change in valuation allowance from a foreign jurisdiction.

 A material amount of our total revenue is generated from customers located outside of the United States, and a substantial portion of our assets and employees are located outside of the United States.
 Because of the one-time transition tax related to the Tax Cuts and Jobs Act enacted in 2017, the accumulated foreign earnings were deemed to have been taxed and were no longer subject to the U.S. federal deferred tax liability.
-Foreign withholding taxes have not been provided on the existing undistributed earnings of our non-U.S. subsidiaries as of March 29, 2020 as these are intended to be indefinitely reinvested in operations outside the United States.
+Foreign withholding taxes have not been provided on the existing undistributed earnings of our non-U.S. subsidiaries as of June 28, 2020 as these are intended to be indefinitely reinvested in operations outside the United States.
+In the first half of fiscal 2020, we distributed or intended to distribute earnings from certain countries because of business and cash needs, and we have appropriately accrued withholding tax of \$0.7M.
+Subsequent to the close of the second quarter of fiscal 2020, the financing requirements for the Spin-Off were met, and we now expect to consummate the Spin-Off in the third quarter of fiscal 2020.
+The estimated tax related to the distribution of non-US subsidiaries earnings from the reorganization steps to execute the Spin-Off is approximately \$5.5 million to 6.5 million.